ciarangreene84/hybrid_relational_document_example/README.md

 # Conclusion

 This example hopefully shows how the hybrid database works in the Proof of Concept.
 The aim is to create some entity archetypes where the *universal* properties/structures/rules/constraints can be defined once in a core library and easily extended in territory specific deployments.

+# Footnote
+A test was performed on this design of a table with 4 relational columns and a document column.
+The table was populated with 5,000,000 records, each record having 60 properties of different types (numbers, dates, text).
+Blocks of 1,000 records were randomly retrieved in 0.3-0.4 seconds.